jasondborneman/solar3/README.md

 ![Go](https://github.com/jasondborneman/solar3/workflows/Go/badge.svg?branch=main)

 # solar3
 Newest version of code that combines various APIs to gather data about my home solar array behind a SolarEdge inverter.
-Tweets a subset of the data along with a graph of Power Generated and Sun Altitude every 15 minutes.
+Toots a subset of the data along with a graph of Power Generated and Sun Altitude every 15 minutes.
 Runs as a GCP Cloud Function Data gathered includes:

 * Power Generated: in 15 minute chunks
 * DateTime: the time of the SolarEdge power reading